Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: April 2023

 Zelnorm is a selective serotonin type-4 (5-HT4) receptor agonist and is the only one of its kind currently available for IBS-C. By activating this specific serotonin receptor on cells in the gastrointestinal tract, Zelnorm increases and stabilizes gut motility and intestinal secretions to increase the frequency of bowel movements.
 It also inhibits aspects of gut sensitivity, potentially decreasing the abdominal pain that can come along with IBS-C.1,2

-Who shouldn’t take Zelnorm
+Who should not take Zelnorm

 Zelnorm may cause serious side effects including major cardiovascular events, inflammation or injury of the intestines, profuse diarrhea, and suicidal thoughts or behaviors.
-For this reason, individuals who have one or more of the following conditions should not take Zelnorm:
+For this reason, people who have one or more of the following conditions should not take Zelnorm:

 - History of a cardiovascular event, including a stroke, heart attack, transient ischemic attack, or angina (chest pain)